 Olympia, WA 98504-0933

-Participation: 3,001 participants were served by the Department of Services for the Blind (DSB) between July 1, 2011 and June 30, 2012.
+Enterprise Program vendors) were served by the Department of Services for the

 Who is Served: Any person who is blind or has low vision may apply for services.
 Eligibility is

 Program Description: DSB provides comprehensive and individualized services to assist eligible individuals gain competitive employment.
 The emphasis is on family-wage jobs with benefits in integrated settings.

 Typical services include information and referral, vocational assessment, adaptive skills assessment and training, vocational counseling and career exploration, assistive technology and training, job skills and academic training, job development and job search assistance, transportation, placement, job site analysis (including assistive technology), and employer support and follow-up.
 When appropriate, DSB also provides assistance in establishing small businesses.
 Services may include assessment and development of a business plan, occupational licenses, tools, equipment, technological aids, and other goods and services that can be reasonably expected to help participants achieve successful employment.

 Other Program Characteristics: DSB currently employs 15 full-time counselors, each